-Logging on to the repository
+Logging in to the repository

-To use repository features such as Check In (Save) or Check Out (Open), you must be logged on.
-Set your login information so that the system can automatically log you on.
+To use repository features such as Check In (Save) or Check Out (Open), you must be logged in.
+Set your login information so that the system can automatically log you in.

-If you do not have the log on information, please contact your system administrator.
+If you do not have the login information, please contact your system administrator.

-To specify log on information:
+To specify login information: